top of page

 The material was tested using various processes.
-The first process involved creating molds are pouring the liquid mixture into it.
+The first process involved creating molds are pouring the mixture into it.
 After waiting for about 24 hours the side walls were removed to ensure equal drying.
 This was a fairly labor-intensive process.
-The best results were found when a sheet of the materials was created into 3D forms using the vacuum former.
+The best results were found when a sheet of the material was shaped into 3D forms using the vacuum former.

 TESTING WITH FOOD